atthecodeface/star-catalog-rs/README.md

 This is only supported if the binary is compiled with the 'image' feature.

 The 'image' subcommand generates an image of a region of the star map;
 currently it is fairly primitive.
+Stars are colored according to B-V (temperature) and sized according to magnitude.

-THe region to display is specified by options to the 'image' subcommand of -r, -d for right ascension, declination to provide a direction; -W and -H provide the width and height of the image; -a provides a field of view of the *width* of the image.
+THe region to display is specified by options to the 'image' subcommand of -r, -d for right ascension, declination to provide a direction; -a rotates the 'up' vector from north; -W and -H provide the width and height of the image; -f provides a field of view of the *width* of the image.
 The image produced is written to an output filename provided by -o.

+Support is provided for jpeg and png images

 ## Library